runjvm/book-reviews/algorithms.md

     - Very personal.
 Not designed for being a texbook
     - has a lot of interesting comments.
 Feel like Knuth is chatting with you

-Introdution to Algorithms vs. Algorithms is like the Dragon book vs Engineering a compiler.
+Introdution to Algorithms vs. Algorithms is like the Dragon book vs Engineering a Compiler.